crystallabs/tput.cr/README.md

 ```

 Why no ncurses?
 Ncurses is an implementation sort-of specific to C. When not working
-in C, many of the ncurses methods make no sense; also in general ncurses API is arcane.
+in C, many of the ncurses methods make no sense.
+Also in general, the ncurses API is arcane.

 ## API documentation